aseriy/writings/crdb-views.md

  CockroachDB supports both regular SQL views and materialized views.
 In this article, I will review the key similarities and differences between them.
 I will then discuss how they can be leveraged in modern software applications.

-A view is a read-only virtual table created based on a SELECT statement that pulls data from one or multiple tables.
-The result set from this query defines the view.
-Once created, a view can be queried using SELECT, just like a regular table.
-In this article, I will explain some fundamentals of views.
+A view is a read-only virtual table based on a SELECT statement, pulling data from one or more tables.
+Once created, it can be queried like a regular table.
+This article covers the fundamentals of views and their applications.

 In this article, I'll be using a simple database with two tables to demonstrate the various features and capabilities of CockroachDB views.
 Before we begin delving into the details, let's look at the database schema.